Maui > Weather

-Because of the warm ocean airflow, the West Maui Mountains get a lot of rain.
-The Iao Valley rarely sees a day without some kind of precipitation.
+Because of the warm ocean airflow, the West Maui Mountains get a lot of rain. ʻIao Valley rarely sees a day without some kind of precipitation.
 Wailuku Town is located over here as well as some of Upper West Maui like Honolua Bay.
 All of these areas are lush and green due to the near-constant wet weather.
 If it is raining, check out things to do when it rains in Maui.

 Similar to the South of Maui, most of the leeward side of West Maui is located on lower ground near the coast.
 This area is warmer, sunnier, and drier than the rest of the island.
-We do notice that Lahaina town tends to get a little more rain than Kihei area in comparison.
-The further up you go in West Maui, the more wet it will get.
+We do notice that Lahaina town tends to get a little more rain than the Kihei area in comparison.
+The further up you go in West Maui, the wetter it will get.
 You’ll find the landscape becomes more diverse and lush.
 In the summer, the west side of Maui is subject to wild brush fires from the dry heat.

 The windward side of Haleakala is home to Hana and everything on the Road to Hana.
 This area is the wettest because of Haleakala’s tall slopes.
 Trade winds are responsible for blowing in moist air from the ocean, which Haleakala deflects up its slopes.
 Once the saturated air cools with altitude, it rains.
 This is the same for the windward side of the West Maui Mountains.
 The leeward sides of both these mountainous regions are blocked from the rain and get very little precipitation.
-The Windward side of Haleakala have rain over 3/4 of the year.
+The Windward side of Haleakala rains over 3/4 of the year.
 When you drive the Road to Hana, you’ll most likely get wet at one point or another.